An Atlanta Construction Litigation Attorney Will Resolve Disputes

 Litigation often begins with pre-lawsuit efforts, such as sending a demand letter or attempting mediation or arbitration, especially if the contract contains an alternative dispute resolution clause.
 These early steps can sometimes resolve the issue without going to court.

-Expert witnesses often play a key role in real estate and construction litigation.
+Expert witnesses often play a key role in construction litigation.
 Engineers, contractors, or surveyors may be needed to analyze damages, defects, or timelines.
 Their testimony can be essential in proving liability or defending against exaggerated claims.

 If the dispute isn’t resolved through negotiation or mediation, it proceeds to trial, where a judge or jury hears the case and issues a decision.
 Post-trial motions or appeals may follow.